Yip/Jump Music

-Yip/Jump Music is the fifth self-released music cassette album by singer-songwriter Daniel Johnston, recorded over the summer 1983.
+Yip/Jump Music is the fifth self-released music cassette album by singer-songwriter Daniel Johnston, recorded over the summer of 1983.

 The album was re-released on cassette in 1986 by Stress records, and in 1988 released on CD and double LP by Homestead Records.
 The album has been re-released twice by Eternal Yip Eye Music: once in 2003 on CD and CD-R, and once in 2007 as a double vinyl LP.

 Yip/Jump Music is the first album to feature Johnston on the chord organ.
 It was recorded in his brother's garage in Texas.